pikachu28/INSPIRATHON-21/README.md

- Build & Designed Dashboard using streamlit for Data Visualisation in training and testing data and deploy the Stochastic Gradient Descent Model and.
+ Build & Designed _Dynamic Dashboard_ using **Streamlit** for Data Visualisation in training and testing data and deploy the Stochastic Gradient Descent Model and.

 ### Run On Local System